pinpoint-apm/pinpoint-docker/pinpoint-hbase/Readme.md

-## Pinpoint Web
+## Pinpoint Hbase

-This Docker image contains the Pinpoint Web component of the Pinpoint application monitoring system.
+This Docker image contains the Pinpoint Hbase component of the Pinpoint application monitoring system.

 ## Supported Tags